GLF Schools

 A main maths lesson is taught for an hour each day in every year group.
 Our teaching approach is based on research and evidence of how pupils best learn and secure knowledge.
 We have adopted the GLF Maths curriculum to meet the specific needs of our students.
 Learning is delivered deliberately at a measured pace, with coherent steps to ensure access for all learners.

-In addition, depending on the year group, to support multiplication fluency, 10 minutes of daily or weekly sessions are taught based on the Number Sense Program.
+In addition, depending on the year group, to support number fluency and multiplication fluency, daily or weekly sessions are taught based on the Number Sense Program.

 We support our pupils with various representations, such as tens frames, number beads, number lines, Numicon, Dienes, and place value counters.
 These tools assist in revealing mathematical concepts and enhancing comprehension.
 In addition to developing fluency in arithmetic skills, our curriculum encourages pupils to reason and think mathematically.
 We promote mathematical discussions, requiring learners in all year groups to articulate their answers using precise mathematical vocabulary and generalisations.

-During lessons, teachers employ effective 'Assessment for Learning' techniques, drawing from Rosenshein's Principle of instructions to assess understanding, encourage mathematical discussion, ensure inclusivity, and address gaps and misconceptions immediately.
-Our feedback and marking policy include giving real-time feedback within lessons (VF), personalised questioning techniques.
-We encourage self-assessment (I) and guided assessment (G) to aid better understanding.
+During lessons, teachers employ effective 'Assessment for Learning' techniques, drawing from Rosenshine's Principles of Instruction to assess understanding, encourage mathematical discussion, ensure inclusivity, and address gaps and misconceptions immediately.
+Our feedback and marking policy include giving real-time feedback within lessons (VF) and using personalized questioning techniques.
+We encourage independent work (I) and guided work (G) when appropriate to aid better understanding.
+At the end of the lesson, a triangle of assessment is used for self-assessment by children (purple pen) and for teachers (green pen), in line with the whole school assessment policy.

 Throughout the school, children work in mixed partner groups, fostering a supportive and inclusive learning environment while providing opportunities to develop both subject-related and interpersonal skills.